Chime

 Connecting to Nature through Data Sonification

 Chime is a conceptual sound experience consisting of a set of near-future artifacts that enable people to connect with nature through data sonification.
+By touching soil, water, plants, and fungi with sensor-equipped fingers, environmental data is sensed and translated into sound through a recording device.
+The resulting sound can be recorded onto a disc, preserving a tangible memory of the interaction with nature.

 1. Wander